By Michael Reff

-NCTTA Media Chair
+NCTTA Media Relations Committee

 The 2017 TMS College Table Tennis Championships is hosted by the National Collegiate Table Tennis Association and the Eau Claire CVB and is one of the premier table tennis tournaments in North America featuring 6 events: Men’s and Women’s Singles and Doubles, and Men’s/Coed Teams, Women’s Teams.
 The event is sponsored by TMS International, Gerflor, Double Fish

 Players and spectators alike will enjoy a jam-packed weekend of table tennis at the TMS College Table Tennis Championships.
 The event starts Friday April 7th and continues through Sunday April 9th.

 The National Collegiate Table Tennis Association (NCTTA) is a non-profit organization established exclusively for promoting the sport of table tennis at the college level.
 As the national governing body for college table tennis in the United States and Canada, NCTTA organizes intercollegiate competition throughout North America. www.nctta.org